-Nankhatai is a popular Indian shortbread cookie or biscuit.
-It makes a perfect tea-time snack and is enjoyed by kids and adults alike.
+Nankhatai is a popular Indian shortbread cookie.
+It is a perfect tea-time snack and is enjoyed by kids and adults alike.

-Nankhatai is a no-egg cookie which is soft, light, crispy to bite, and melts in the mouth.
+It is a no-egg cookie that is soft, light, crispy to bite, and melts in the mouth.
 It is easy to make at home in the oven for a large batch, or in the air fryer for a smaller batch.

-For consistent results, it is best to weigh all the ingredients while making nankhatai cookies using a digital food scale.
+Icing sugar or powdered sugar can be used.
+For consistent results, it is best to weigh all the ingredients using a digital food scale while making nan khatai cookies.

-It is key to blend ghee and sugar well, else the nankhatai can end up being denser.
-After blending, add all the flour and cardamom powder and make a soft dough.
+It is essential to blend ghee and sugar well, or else the nankhatai can end up being dense.
+After blending, add all the flour and cardamom powder and mix it to make a soft dough.

-Bind everything into a soft dough ball, there is no need to knead the dough but to bind it well, ensuring it does not stick to the sides of the bowl.
+Bind everything into a soft dough ball, there is no need to knead the dough but bind it well, ensuring it does not stick to the sides of the bowl.
+If it does stick, you can add a little all-purpose flour.

 Divide the dough into small pieces of about 20-25 grams each.
 Roll each piece into a ball by rolling it in between your palms and then press it to flatten it.